aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

 - S3 Url: Create a S3 bucket and upload the file `logistics.json` from GitHub to S3 bucket and provide the S3 Uri of the bucket.

 - Memory : Choose **Enabled** with Memory duration to 2 days and Maximum no of recent sessions to 20.
-- Knowledge Bases : Add the knowledge bases created before
+- Knowledge Bases : Add the Knowledge Bases created before
     * Select Knowledge Base: `SAP-external-knowledgebase`.
     Knowledge Base instructions for Agent: Use this knowledge base when you need some information outside of SAP system and combine it with SAP system data to complete the response
     * Select Knowledge Base: `General-Information-knowledgebase`.